On a decomposition of $p$-adic Coxeter orbits: Introduction

-natural covers $\dot X_{\bar c}(b)$ when $\bfG$ is a classical group\footnote{We call an unramified $k$-group \emph{classical} if each connected component of its Dynkin diagram is of type $A_{n-1}, B_m,C_m,D_m,{}^2A_{n-1}$ or ${}^2D_m$; see Definition \ref{def:classical_type} for more details.}, $c$ is a (twisted) Coxeter element and $b$ is basic.
-Under these assumptions our main result, Theorem \ref{thm:main_decomposition}, shows that $X_c(b)$, $\dot X_{\bar c}(b)$ admit natural decompositions as disjoint unions of translates of certain integral level Deligne--Lusztig spaces of Coxeter type.
+Motivated by the last sentence, we analyze here the geometry of the spaces $X_c(b)$ and their natural covers $\dot X_{\bar c}(b)$ when $\bfG$ is a classical group,\footnote{We call an unramified $k$-group \emph{classical} if each connected component of its Dynkin diagram is of type $A_{n-1}, B_m,C_m,D_m,{}^2A_{n-1}$ or ${}^2D_m$; see Definition~\ref{def:classical_type} for more details.} $c$ is a (twisted) Coxeter element and $b$ is basic.
+Under these assumptions our main result, Theorem~\ref{thm:main_decomposition}, shows that $X_c(b)$ and $\dot X_{\bar c}(b)$ admit natural decompositions as disjoint unions of translates of certain integral level Deligne--Lusztig spaces of Coxeter type.
 Those integral level spaces are easier to handle.
-In particular, they are affine schemes, and it follows that $X_c(b), \dot X_{\bar c}(b)$ are schemes, proving \cite[Conj.~1.1]{Ivanov_DL_indrep} in this case.
-Our decomposition result, along with the Mackey-type formula shown in \cite{DudasI_20} (as well as techniques from \cite{Lusztig_76_inv,ChanO_21}), can be applied --similarly as in \cite{CI_loopGLn}-- to study the cohomology of $X_c(b), \dot X_{\bar c}(b)$ and smooth $\bfG(k)$-representations therein.
-Beside our main result, we prove some related results on rational conjugacy classes of tori and a version of Steinberg's cross section, see \S\ref{sec:intro_further_topics} below for a summary.
-Now, we introduce the relevant notation and state our main result, Theorem \ref{thm:main_decomposition}.
+In particular, they are affine schemes, and it follows that $X_c(b)$ and $\dot X_{\bar c}(b)$ are schemes, proving \cite[Conjecture~1.1]{Ivanov_DL_indrep} in this case.
+Our decomposition result, along with the Mackey-type formula shown in \cite{DudasI_20} (as well as techniques from \cite{Lusztig_76_inv,ChanO_21}), can be applied---as in \cite{CI_loopGLn}---to study the cohomology of $X_c(b)$ and $\dot X_{\bar c}(b)$ and smooth $\bfG(k)$-representations therein.
+Beside our main result, we prove some related results on rational conjugacy classes of tori and a version of Steinberg's cross section; see Section~\ref{sec:intro_further_topics} below for a summary.
+Now, we introduce the relevant notation and state our main result, Theorem~\ref{thm:main_decomposition}.